vertica/VerticaPy/CONTRIBUTING.md

 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/function.png' width="60%">
 </p>

-Be sure to write a detailed function description explaining how it works.
+Be sure to write a detailed description for each function that explains how it works.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/description.png' width="60%">
 </p>

-Uses the check_types() function to verify the types of each parameter, columns_check() to verify that the specified column belongs to the main vDataFrame, and vdf_columns_names() to format it.
+Uses the check_types() function to verify the types of each parameter, columns_check() to verify that the specified column belongs to the main vDataFrame, and vdf_columns_names() to format column names.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/check_types.png' width="60%">